Skip to main content

 Where is zone 9b?

 Zone 9b is a diverse area that encompasses the southernmost parts of the country, stretching from California to Florida.
-Zone 9’s annual minimum temperature range spans between 20 and 30 degrees Fahrenheit.
+Zone 9’s annual minimum temperature ranges between 20 and 30 degrees Fahrenheit.
 Focusing on zone 9b allows us to get more granular — zone 9b’s minimum temperatures typically range between 25 and 30 degrees Fahrenheit.

 This zone gets frost every now and then, but it usually stays warm and has hot summers.
 If you play your cards right and plant strategically, you can enjoy multiple growing seasons in a year.